 Getting healthier isn't always a chore—in fact, a popular food you probably already have at home could be the key to reducing your risk of chronic disease.
 Multiple studies reveal that eating apples can benefit virtually every part of your body, from head to toe.
 Whether you prefer a tart Granny Smith or a sweet Red Delicious, read on to discover the surprising side effects of eating apples.
-And if you're ready to revamp your diet, start with The 7 Healthiest Foods to Eat Right Now.
+And if you're ready to revamp your diet, start with these 22 Meals to Melt Belly Fat in 2022.

 They can improve your heart health.

 Adding a few apples to your diet can do more than make your taste buds happy—it can keep your heart significantly healthier, as well.
 According to a 2019 study published in The American Journal of Clinical Nutrition, individuals with mildly high cholesterol who consumed two apples a day reduced their LDL, or "bad" cholesterol, and increased their blood vessel dilation, which can reduce heart disease risk.

 If you're eager to get your blood pressure into a healthier range, eating an apple every now and then might just be the easiest way to do it.
 A 2020 study published in Scientific Reports found that flavanol-rich foods, including apples, can help lower blood pressure.

 Healthy digestion and healthy immune system start in the same place: your gut.
 Luckily, eating apples on a regular basis can help boost your beneficial gut bacteria.
 According to a 2017 study published in Nutrients, consumption of different types of apples, including Pink Lady, Golden Delicious, and Renetta Canada, increased the population of beneficial Actinobacteria within study subjects' guts.
 And for more on how this popular fruit can affect your health, check out the One Major Side Effect of Eating Too Many Apples.